Grey-crowned palm-tanager

-The grey-crowned tanager or grey-crowned palm-tanager (Phaenicophilus poliocephalus) is a Near Threatened species of bird in the family Phaenicophilidae, the Hispaniolan tanagers.
+The grey-crowned palm-tanager or grey-crowned tanager (Phaenicophilus poliocephalus) is a Near Threatened species of bird in the family Phaenicophilidae, the Hispaniolan palm-tanagers.
 It is endemic to the Caribbean island of Hispaniola, in both the Dominican Republic and Haiti.

 Taxonomy and systematics

-The grey-crowned tanager shares its genus with the black-crowned tanager (P. palmarum).
+The grey-crowned palm-tanager shares its genus with the black-crowned palm-tanager (P. palmarum).
 They hybridize and have at times been considered conspecific.
 The genus was long included in family Thraupidae, the "true" tanagers, but it was moved in 2017.

-The International Ornithological Committee and BirdLife International's Handbook of the Birds of the World assign three subspecies to the grey-crowned tanager, the nominate P. p. poliocephalus, P. p. coryi, and P. p. tetraopes.
+The International Ornithological Committee and BirdLife International's Handbook of the Birds of the World assign three subspecies to the grey-crowned palm-tanager, the nominate P. p. poliocephalus, P. p. coryi, and P. p. tetraopes.
 The Clements taxonomy includes tetraopes within the nominate.
 This article follows the three-subspecies model.

 Description

-The grey-crowned tanager is about 18 cm long and weighs about 27 g.
+The grey-crowned palm-tanager is about 18 cm long and weighs about 27 g.
 The sexes are alike.
 The nominate subspecies has a deep gray crown and a black "mask" with white spots in front of, above, and below the eye.
 Its upperparts are yellow-green.
 Its throat is bright white and the rest of its underparts the same dark gray as the crown.
 Subspecies P. p. coryi is larger than the nominate and paler overall with a white streak down the center of the breast and belly.
 P. p. tetraopes is slightly paler than the nominate both top and bottom.

 Distribution and habitat

-The grey-crowned tanager's nominate subspecies is found on the Tiburon Peninsula of southwestern Haiti and the small island of Grande Cayemite off its northern shore.
+The grey-crowned palm-tanager's nominate subspecies is found on the Tiburon Peninsula of southwestern Haiti and the small island of Grande Cayemite off its northern shore.
 In the Dominican Republic, it is rarely found in the north and south slopes of the Sierra de Baoruco, as well as on the southern part of Loma de Toro and Hoyo de Pelempito.
-The subspecies P. p. coryi is found only on Île-à-Vache off the Tiburon Peninsula's south coast.
-P. p. tetraopes is found only on Gonâve Island in the Gulf of Gonâve north of the peninsula.
+The subspecies P. p. tetraopes is found only on Île-à-Vache off the Tiburon Peninsula's south coast.
+P. p. coryi is found only on Gonâve Island in the Gulf of Gonâve north of the peninsula.
 The species inhabits every available forest type from dry to wet and open to dense.
 It also occurs tree plantations and in rural and urban gardens and parks.
 It is most easily viewed on the Massif de la Hotte towards the western end of the Tiburon Peninsula.
 In elevation it ranges from sea level to 2400 m.

 Behavior

 Movement

-The grey-crowned tanager is a year-round resident throughout its range.
+The grey-crowned palm-tanager is a year-round resident throughout its range.

 Feeding

-The grey-crowned tanager forages in pairs or family groups from the forest mid-level to the canopy, and also sometimes joins mixed-species foraging flocks.
+The grey-crowned palm-tanager forages in pairs or family groups from the forest mid-level to the canopy, and also sometimes joins mixed-species foraging flocks.
 Its major dietary component is small arthropods with a lesser contribution from fruit.
 It forages for arthropods mostly by gleaning from foliage, both living and dead.